| Colombian

 of the moon.
 Croaking frogs announce the coming of rain to the Muiscas

 and signal the time to begin planting crops.(Fig. 58).
+9. A symbol of war.
+Opposing arrowheads in North

 American rock art many times represent war.
 The association of this